 Want to Make Over Your Mornings?

-Crystal has been an early riser since age 11, and she is an expert on maximizing morning time before her three children wake up.
+Crystal has been an early riser since age 11, and she is an expert on maximizing morning time before her three kids wake up.

 She spends time with the Lord, exercises, and runs a full-time business.
 This gives her room to breathe the rest of the day.

-I got early access to this eCourse, so I can vouch for the quality, and I’m happy to say that I wholeheartedly endorse it.
+I can vouch for the quality of this eCourse; I’m happy to say that I wholeheartedly endorse it!